 Location: Banks of the Tama River, Chofu

-Admission: Free (Paid tickets available)
+Admission: Free – paid tickets available

 Located out west of Central Tokyo, Chofu City is home to the gorgeous Tama River and a number of movie studios and film companies.
 This is probably why their firework festival is also known as ‘City of Cinema: Chofu Autumn Fireworks.’
 That, and the 10,000 rockets launched over the river are set to music ranging from movie soundtracks to pop songs.
 It’s one of Tokyo’s less well-known festivals, but you can tell they’re not holding back on anything!
 Expect around 35,000 people to turn up to this aerial extravaganza.

 You can watch for free, but if you prefer some vestiges of comfort, check out the paid seating areas at the official website.
-You can purchase them in lots of two, four, and ten.

 Admission: Free